-You will receive a $1.00 out-of-network fee per transaction in addition to a surcharge from the institution that owns the machine.
+You will receive a $1.00 out-of-network charge per transaction, including for a balance inquiry even if you do not withdraw or transfer funds, in addition to a surcharge from the institution that owns the machine.
 Their surcharge can range from $1.00 to $3.00 and will be posted on the machine before your transaction occurs.

 To what address should I mail my Visa Credit Card payments?

 Your payments should be mailed to the card provider:

 East Lansing, MI 48826-1067

 For express mail, please send your payment to:

 How do I dispute a charge on my Visa statement?